Soesah/node-classloader/readme.md

 This is a Javascript classloader that converts easy to read (and valid) Javascript in functioning and executable Javascript.

-The classloader uses a php script to do 2 things:
-- use glob to get all the source files into a list of files
-- output the compiled code as Javascript to the browser.
+The classloader uses a php script to output the compiled code as Javascript to the browser.
 I didn't feel like using a NodeJS server for that.

-The php calls does a command line call to NodeJS to run the Compiler.
+The php calls does a command line call to NodeJS to run the Classloader.

-The Compiler manages the writing, and uses the real Classloader to parse the original Javascript.
-A class looks something like this:
+The Classloader parses the original Javascript.
+Resolves dependencies and finally writes the output.
+The Classloader compiles classes that follow the format below.

 ## Example source code